14 Broadway shows we need in the UK

 This show, based on the Israeli film of the same name, has an extraordinary premise.
 It's the tale of what happens when a police orchestra accidentally gets sent to an isolated desert town, as opposed to the city of Petah Tikvah.
 It cleaned up at the Tony Awards in 2017, winning ten including Best Musical.
 We think it's unfair of Broadway to keep hold of it!

 A Strange Loop

-Okay, hear us out on this – it might not have opened on Broadway just yet (or even announced plans...but we expect it will do!) but the Pulitzer Prize-winning piece is an absolute storm of a show (you can listen to the cast recording now) that explores the life of a queer black writer working front of house at The Lion King.
+Okay, hear us out on this – it might not have opened on Broadway just yet but the Pulitzer Prize-winning piece is an absolute storm of a show (you can listen to the cast recording now) that explores the life of a queer black writer working front of house at The Lion King.

 The Little Mermaid

-We've got one bona fide Disney Broadway hit coming in 2020 in the form of Frozen, but we'd love to go "Under the Sea" and have The Little Mermaid land upon our shores in the near future.
+We've had one bona fide Disney Broadway hit come in 2021 in the form of Frozen, but we'd love to go "Under the Sea" and have The Little Mermaid land upon our shores in the near future.
 With a live-action film in the works featuring new music by Alan Menken and lyrics by the unquenchable creative talents of Lin-Manuel Miranda, any savvy exec would know that timing a movie with a stage show might mean big bucks.

-Coming soon, The Music Man with Hugh Jackman and Sutton Foster is already causing a hugh-ge sense of anticipation.
+The Music Man with Hugh Jackman and Sutton Foster is already causing a hugh-ge sense of anticipation.
 Diane Paulus (Waitress) is directing a revival about the American Revolutionary War (another one!) called 1776, while James Lapine is overseeing a show about artists experimenting with LSD called Flying Over Sunset.
-Then there's Alanis Morissette musical Jagged Little Pill, which opened to sturdy reviews.